bradyjoslin/sharewifi/README.md

 cargo install --path .
 ```

+### Limitations

+Please note that `sharewifi` is primarily designed for simpler Wi-Fi configurations.
+It does not support networks requiring 802.1X authentication (commonly used in enterprise environments that require both a username and password).
+Users behind such network configurations may encounter limitations when using this tool.

 ## Espanso Integration

 [Espanso](https://espanso.org/) is a free cross-platform text expander written in Rust.
 The [sharewifi espanso package](https://github.com/bradyjoslin/espanso-package-sharewifi/) makes `sharewifi` available via text expansion outside of the command line, including qr code rendering in plain text editors.